An Ecological Treasure of International Importance

 The Lower San Pedro Watershed Alliance (LSPWA) is dedicated to uniting conservation minded individuals, groups, and agencies to protect a threatened riparian ecosystem and its supporting watershed.

-If you want to contribute to our legal effort to stop the proposed SunZia infrastructure corridor in the San Pedro Valley, send your tax-deductible contribution to LSPWA, PO Box 544.
+If you want to contribute to our legal effort to move the proposed SunZia infrastructure corridor out of the San Pedro Valley, send your tax-deductible contribution to LSPWA, PO Box 544.
 Mammoth, AZ 85618

 Due to rapid growth in Arizona's Sun Corridor, the San Pedro River is the last remaining major natural and intact river ecosystem in southern Arizona.
 The lower San Pedro watershed has become the default repository for mitigation of impacts caused by this rapid growth.